omedalus/turnleft/README.md

 be futile.
 It is only within this narrow band of predictability that mammalian intelligence, up to and including Homo sapiens, could arise.

+Therefore, the pigeon *must* assume that *something **causes** the door to get unlocked*, and that this "something" *must be something that the pigeon itself does*.

+Let's put this contrapositively: The pigeon *could* assume that the door just sometimes opens by itself sometimes.
+But then the pigeon would have to believe that it exists in a universe in which things sometimes just happen by themselves.
+That is a much more disruptive assumption, with much more far-reaching and frankly terrifying ramifications, than the pigeon's belief that its locus of control is still internal.

+Naturally, we all know that the pigeon *does* live in a universe in which things "just happen".
+The pigeon probably knows this to an extent as well, in the same way that we all do, per Morgan's Canon.
+The pigeon is not spared the existential horror of Lovecraftian revelations merely by trying to believe in the controllability of this one door.
+None of us are.
+Think of the citizens of Pompeii, having lived for generations at the base of this (as far as they knew) unique geological formation, when one day, for absolutely no reason and no warning, the Earth itself turned inside out, causing the air itself to choke them and the ground to flow like water and burn hotter than fire, in direct contradiction to every fundamental law of reality they had ever conceived of; and the whole time, a significant portion of them were recorded to ask, "What did we do to cause this?
+How did we anger the gods?"

+However, the fact remains that a *tendency* towards this assumption, even if false and even in situations in which it's ultimately futile, is the only approach that's *useful*.
+You can, of course, just assume that everything is chaos and randomness and the universe has no order, sure.
+But doing so makes you miss the little bits of predictability that *do* exist, the small sunlit "placid island[s] of ignorance in the midst of black seas of infinity[.]"
+It ultimately comes down to Pascal's Wager: Insofar as the world is ordered, seeking that order confers a bit of gain;
+and insofar as the world is chaotic, seeking order anyway confers no loss.
+In fact, it doesn't even guaranteeably confer a loss of time or energy, because you can't take for granted that you would have that time or energy to begin with, or that any saving of time or energy can be counted on, if the universe were truly pure chaos; that is, if one makes the argument, "It's all futile, so you might as well save your breath," one is implicitly acknowledging that the act of saving your breath is itself not simply also destined to be futile.

+Besides, it appears that the laws of reality are such that "linearity" does tend to increase with locality.
+The Pompeiians couldn't control the Earth's magma; the dinosaurs couldn't control the trajectories of asteroids; but that pigeon can at least control that hatch.
+In the words of Jordan Peterson, you might not be able to put the whole world in order, but you can at least clean your room.

+###